Introduction to Animal Nursing and Welfare (Level 2 and 3 Combined)

 Askham Bryan College is an approved centre for vocational training for veterinary nursing.
 With high quality facilities, teaching and learning, the sites have practical and theoretical expertise to provide learners with an outstanding experience that will equip them to meet the needs of current industrial clinical practice.
 Whilst studying with us you will have access to a range of companion and exotic species via the Animal Management facility.
 This will provide you with unique opportunities to develop practical skills of handling and health assessment for these animals.

-This one year Level 3 course combines a Level 3 Subsidiary-Diploma in Animal Management with a Certificate in Animal Nursing at Level 2.
+This one year Level 3 course combines a Level 3 Certificate in Practical Animal Care with a Certificate in Animal Nursing at Level 2.
 The combined programme enables students to develop underpinning knowledge of the physiological workings of the animal in addition to basic health care and the treatment and prevention of disease.

 • Animal biology